-- We ask family and visitors of patients having surgery to wait in a surgery waiting room.
-Our staff will show you where this is. - It is our goal to keep you informed of your loved one's progress during surgery.
-Our staff will be in contact with you about how your loved one is doing. - See the "While You Are Visiting UWMC" section on page 4 of this handout for a list of resources and services you may find helpful.
+- We ask family and visitors of surgery patients to wait in a surgery waiting room.
+Our staff will show you where this is. - Our goal is to keep you posted about your loved one's progress during surgery.
+Our staff will be in contact with you. - See the "While You Are Visiting UWMC" section on page 4 of this handout for a list of resources and services you may find helpful.